moriyami/CovidOneBI/README.md

 HOME PAGE:
 Three pies showing:

-#What is the % that where tested positve or negitive from over all tests.
+#What is the % that were tested positve or negitive from over all tests.
 #What is the % of positive tests are men, women.
 #What is the  % of positive tests are people over or under the age of 60. .